Baoren1996/SigWGANandBeyond/README.md

 ## Baselines

-We compare our SigCGAN with several baselines including: TimeGAN, RCGAN, GMMN(GAN with MMD).
+We compare our SigCGAN and MCGAN with several baselines including: TimeGAN, RCGAN, GMMN(GAN with MMD).
 The baselines functions are in sig_lib/baselines.py

 ## Training